timescale/pgai/DEVELOPMENT.md

     ./vm.sh
     ```

-   You are automatically logged into Terminal on the virtual machine.
+   You are automatically logged into Terminal as `ubuntu` on the virtual machine.
-   In multipass, this pgai repo is mounted on /pgai
+   In multipass, this pgai repo is mounted on `/pgai`.
+To connect to
+   multipass from the command line, run `multipass shell pgai`

 1. Login to PostgreSQL as postgres: